sfaist/docs/handbook/pricing.md

 3. SKUs are categorized by source (feeds or other).
 4. Your monthly bill is calculated based on the volume in each category, after the free tier.

-## Example
+## How to estimate your usage

-If in one month you process:
+Let's say you have a catalog with 100,000 SKUs.
 * 100,000 SKUs from feeds
 * 50,000 SKUs from other sources